ImperialCollegeLondon/ReCoDE-DecodingMarketSignals/README.md

 -->

 Start by opening and reading through the Jupyter notebook.
 All essential steps are separated in respective sub-sections.
-Once you have an understanding of the overall goal, you can start either replicating the results, or applying them to your own data.
-For that, you need to set up your Python environment.
-The reader is encouraged to apply the methods to their own data from different markets, for instance, the futures or forex market.
+Once you have an understanding of the overall goal, you can start setting up your Python environment along `ta-lib and either replicate the results or apply the techniques demonstrated to your own data.
+The reader is encouraged to apply the methods outlined on their own data from different markets, for instance, the futures and forex markets.

 <!--
 The below is a TODO